SM 18x275 [2xM5] / N42 - magnetic roller

 bulk discounts:

-Call us tel: +48 22 499 98 98 or write through contact form on our website.
-You can check the power as well as the shape of neodymium magnets in our magnetic calculator force calculator
+Call us tel: +48 22 499 98 98 or contact us via contact form on our website.
+You can check the power and the appearance of magnet in our power calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.